Single-Use Frequently Asked Questions

 In Richmond, it is estimated that more than 35 million plastic checkout bags, plastic straws and foam cups and containers are disposed of in the garbage each year.
 That’s a lot of unnecessary waste.
 Single-use items are the opposite of sustainable, and we want Richmond to be out in front, leading our community and others towards better ways to manage and reduce waste.
 It’s time to shift to a circular economy, where the materials we use stay in circulation to be used, re-used and recycled multiple times into new products.

-2. What is being banned?
+2. What is proposed to be banned?

 Pending Ministerial approval, the following items will be banned under Bylaw 10000:

-- Styrofoam food service ware (including but not limited to containers, cups, plates and
+- Styrofoam food service ware (including but not limited to containers, cups, plates and clamshells);

 - Plastic checkout bags and;